Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 Dietary Guidelines for Americans published by the US government no longer include suggested restrictions on cholesterol intake, as of 2016.

-There is no longer a reason for every single person to aggressively limit cholesterol intake from their daily menu.
+There is no longer a reason for everyone to aggressively limit cholesterol intake from their daily menu.

 Cholesterol intake from food does not always correlate directly to serum cholesterol.